Ecodev/gims/docs/content/data_processing.rst

 two different places that correspond to different process stages:

-* **Export questionnaire answers**: this is done from the Admin / Surveys where you can either "Export all questionnaires" (button at the top) or "Export selected" questionnaires (use the check boxes to select the countries).
+* **Export questionnaire answers**: this is done from the Admin / Surveys where you can either :guilabel:`Export all questionnaires` (button at the top) or :guilabel:`Export selected` questionnaires (use the check boxes to select the countries).
 Data exported corresponds to the "raw", *non-processed* data.

 .. image:: img/questionnaire_export.png
     :width: 100%